brokenthorn/brokenthorn/README.md

-### Hi! 👋
+### Hi! 👋 Welcome to my GitHub page!

-Welcome to my GitHub page!
-My name is Paul-Sebastian, or simply Paul.
-I'm a software engineer born in Romania and a father of 2 girls 😊.
+My name is Paul.
+I'm a software engineer from Romania mostly focused on full-stack web applications development.

-I would describe myself as a generalist, but the tools I like to use most often are .NET, Node.js, React.js, C#, TypeScript and SQL.

-I am [product-minded](https://blog.pragmaticengineer.com/the-product-minded-engineer/) and very pragmatic.
-I value simplicity, organization by feature, cleanliness and readability in source code.

-I love to learn from others and share with others what I've learned.
-I strongly believe that the best software engineers learn continuously by reading, writing and being ready to always challenge what they already know or think they understand.

-If you want to connect with me, you can do it on LinkedIn ([in/paulsebastianmanole](https://www.linkedin.com/in/paulsebastianmanole/)) or Twitter ([@brokenthorn](https://twitter.com/brokenthorn)).
-You can also check out my dev blog at [paulsebastian.codes](http://paulsebastian.codes/).
+If you want to connect with me or chat, you can find me on [LinkedIn](https://www.linkedin.com/in/paulsebastianmanole/) or [Twitter: @brokenthorn](https://twitter.com/brokenthorn).
+You can check out my dev blog at [paulsebastian.codes](http://paulsebastian.codes/).